adrianburluc/projects/hotel_management_system/README.md

     This report document describes in detail how the Hotel Management System was implemented using .NET Framework.
     <br>
     <br>
-    It was entirely translated from romanian using a Google function to translate documents.
+    It was entirely translated from Romanian using a Google function to translate documents.
 Due to the translation process, there are some grammatical errors present in the report
   </td>
 </tr>
 </table>